Backbase/golden-sample-services/CDCT.md

 When using Pact, the consumer creates a collection of tests based on their specific use cases of a provider.
 This ensures that testing covers the parts of communication that are actually used by consumers.
 Each test case covers a single request/response pair.
 Pact generates a contract during the execution of these consumer tests which is shared with the provider to be validated.
 The required interactions captured in the contract are verified against the provider to confirm that the behaviour will match the expectations of the consumer.

+Generally a broker is used to store pacts and verification results.
+This allows pact contracts to be easily shared between consumer and provider systems and manages versions of contracts which creates a clear compatibility matrix between multiple versions of systems.
+For more information, see [Sharing Pacts with the Pact Broker](https://docs.pact.io/getting_started/sharing_pacts/).

 ## Implementing CDCT

 ### As a consumer